Sarah Curnow Webb

 Approach

-Children’s behaviour can be challenging and working out the best way forward can be tough.
-However, by working through what is actually going on for your child, underneath the behaviour, enables the right strategies to be put in place, rather than a one size fits all approach.
+Children’s behaviour can be challenging so working out the best way forward can be tough.
+However, by working through what is actually going on for your child, underneath the behaviour, means the right strategies are put in place, rather than a one size fits all approach.
 There may be behaviour you want to understand better, life events that are causing stress, sadness or anxiety, situations you want to handle differently or even change completely.
 By having space to think about your child, a deeper understanding of their behaviour will be achieved leading to improved relationships and a calmer family life.
 Putting changes in place can be difficult, but with guidance, encouragement and support you will be able to understand your child better, have an improved relationship with them and be able to use a ‘tool kit’ of strategies that adapt and work for you.

 Experience

-I worked for the NHS as an experienced parenting and family practitioner, as part of a behavioural support team and worked closely with Child and Adolescent Mental Health Services (CAMHS), receiving high level clinical supervision.
-I am also a qualified integral counsellor.I have completed many evidence-based training programmes including Parenting Positively, Parent Partnership training, Positive Parenting accreditation to deliver Time Out for Parents, Millpond Sleep Training, The Solihull Approach, HENRY and the TEACCH approach in collaboration with the National Autistic Society all of which I use in my daily practice.
+I worked for the NHS as an experienced parenting and family practitioner, as part of a behavioural support team and worked closely with Child and Adolescent Mental Health Services (CAMHS).
+I have worked with many families through the years with a huge variety of concerns, including children and young people’s behaviour, mental health and neurodiversity.
+In addition, I am a qualified integral counsellor and have completed many evidence-based training programmes including Parenting Positively, Parent Partnership training, Positive Parenting accreditation to deliver Time Out for Parents, Millpond Sleep Training, The Solihull Approach, HENRY and the TEACCH approach in collaboration with the National Autistic Society all of which I use in my daily practice.